Michigan football celebration highlights: Warde Manuel 'working' to get Jim Harbaugh new deal

 (NEW) JOB'S NOT DONE: Harbaugh confirms hiring agent: 'He's working hard'

-The team's captain offensive linemen, Keegan and Zak Zinter, also took the mic on stage.
-Despite Keegan saying he "failed every speech class" he ever took, he did just fine as the thanked the crowd for their unwavering support.
+Keegan and Zak Zinter, captains and offensive linemen, also took the mic on stage.
+Despite Keegan saying he "failed every speech class," he did just fine as he thanked the crowd for its unwavering support.

-He singled out the moment Zinter suffered his leg injuries against Ohio State and and the huddle got quiet; when Zinter was carted off, Keegan said the roar of the crowd gave the team a lift that led to Corum's 22-yard touchdown rush on the very next play.
+He singled out the moment Zinter suffered his leg injuries against Ohio State.
+On that Nov.
+25 afternoon, the Wolverines were quiet when Zinter was carted off; Keegan said the roar of the crowd that day gave the team a lift that led to Corum's 22-yard touchdown rush on the very next play.
 Zinter echoed Keegan's sentiment as he said that moment, the lowest of his athletic career, is now one he will cherish.

 “I will answer the question that I heard about 500 times on the parade route, I am working on getting (Jim Harbaugh) a new contract,” — AD Warde Manuel.